joaojtmarques/sirs/README.md

 # Running the Server

 As for the Server, we set it up so that it would run on one of our computers.
 It has a certificate that was created for that pc's specific IP.
-In order to run the server on a different machine, a new Certificate must be created for that machine and signed by a CA.
+In order to run the server on a different machine, a new Certificate must be created for that machine and signed by the CA. To do so:

+In the Server/ directory:
+* Modify domains.ext so that the new machine's IP appears after "IP.1 =".
+* Run, filling the fields of "subj" as desired: openssl req -new -nodes -newkey rsa:2048 -keyout serverPrivKey.key -out serverCsr.csr -subj "/C=PT/ST=YourState/L=YourCity/O=Example-Certificates/CN=localhost.local"
+* Run: openssl x509 -req -sha256 -days 1024 -in serverCsr.csr -CA ../CA/CAPrivate.pem -CAkey ../CA/CAPrivate.key -CAcreateserial -extfile domains.ext -out serverCertificate.crt
+1. Run: openssl pkcs12 -export -in serverCertificate.crt -inkey serverPrivKey.key -certfile serverCertificate.crt -out serverKeyStore.p12 (generates KeyStore with user-defined password)
+2. Run: keytool -importcert -alias ca -file ../CA/CAPrivate.pem -trustcacerts -keystore truststore.jks -storetype JKS (generates a TrustStore with the CA's certificate and a user-defined password)

+Do the following changes to SimpleJavaHttpServer/src/com/server/SimpleHttpsServer.java:
-The certificate must be stored in a key store along with the public key.
-The key store path must be changed in the line 37 of the SimpleHttpsServer.java file.
+* The KeyStore path must be changed in the line 37 to the one created in (1).
+* Change the password in line 38 to the one you defined in (2).
+* Change the password in line 39 to the one you defined in (1).
+* Change alias in line 40 to the one defined in (2) (It defaults to "1" in case the defined alias doesn't work).
+* The TrustStore path must be changed in line 45 to the one created on (2).